Brisbane is great – 10 months camping around Australia summary

-It is now the 20th of February.
-We both got jobs in Brisbane.
-Ridiculously and luckily I found my job after my first application.
-Marius had applied for at least 8 jobs, before getting one, so I was extremely lucky.
-Now we moved to Brisbane – our new city.
+As of February 20th, we have both landed jobs in Brisbane.
+I was incredibly lucky to find a job after my first application, whereas Marius had applied for at least 8 jobs before getting one.
+And now, we have moved to Brisbane – our new city.

 Preparation for a new life

-Everything looked so different to us.
-We were not used to seeing the crowd and street traffic.
-During our trip, most of the time we stayed in quiet places where we could unwind.
+Everything seemed so different in the city.
+We were not used to the crowds and the busy street traffic.
+During our 10-month trip around Australia, we mostly stayed in quiet places where we could relax and unwind.

 Brisbane – our new home

 In addition to its beautiful parks and river, Brisbane also has a vibrant cultural scene.
 The city is home to a number of museums and galleries, including the Gallery of Modern Art and the Queensland Art Gallery.
 The Queensland Performing Arts Centre is another popular attraction, hosting a variety of concerts, musicals, and plays throughout the year.

 For those interested in history, Brisbane also has a rich past to explore.
 The Story Bridge Adventure Climb offers a unique way to experience the city’s iconic bridge and learn about its history.